Gluten-Free Lasagne

 - Pre-heat the oven to 180°C/ 160°C fan / gas mark 4.

-- Choose a 30cm x 20cm x 7cm baking dish and begin to assemble the lasagne.
+- Choose a deep 33 x 23 cm Lasagne dish and begin to assemble the lasagne.

-- Then arrange 3 pre-blanched pasta sheets on top.
+- Arrange 3 pasta sheets on top of the ragù.

-- Spread a third of the cheese sauce over the pasta sheets, making sure to totally cover them right to the edges of the pasta.
+- Spread a few large spoonsfuls of the béchamel sauce over the pasta sheets, making sure to totally cover them right to the edges of the pasta.

-- Assemble a final layer of ragu, pasta and cheese sauce.
-Sprinkle over the torn mozzarella and grated gruyère.
+- Sprinkle over the torn mozzarella and grated cheese.

 Hi,